 2.7.
 The term 'environmental impact assessment' (EIA) is not defined in the IAEA safety standards although it is included in many international instruments and national legislations and regulations [24-31].
-In the context of this Safety Guide, an EIA refers to a procedure within a governmental decision-making process for identifying, describing and assessing prospectively the effects and the risk of effects of particular proposed activity or facility on aspects of environmental significance12.
+In the context of this Safety Guide, an EIA refers to a procedure within a governmental decision-making process for identifying, describing and assessing prospectively the effects and the risk of effects of a particular proposed activity or facility on aspects of environmental significance13.

 2.8.
 The effects related to radioactive releases from activities and facilities to the environment likely to be considered in an EIA generally include radiological effects on human health and, in some cases, radiological effects on flora and fauna.
-Non-radiological impacts which are generally included in an EIA are not considered in the present guidance but are subject to the nationally and internationally applicable regulations.
+Non-radiological impacts included in an EIA are not considered in the present guidance but are subject to the nationally and internationally applicable regulations.

 2.9.
-In general, an EIA requires the involvement of the organizer of the proposed activity or facility, relevant governmental agencies, the regulatory body and a number of interested parties [24, 27-31].
+In general, an EIA requires the involvement of the applicant of the proposed activity or facility, relevant governmental agencies, the regulatory body and a number of interested parties, including, in some States, the public [23, 24, 27-32].